tarunbisht-24/30-Days-Javascript-Hacktoberfest2023/README.md

 # [30 Days Of JavaScript](30daysofjs.netlify.app) [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-# Submit your PR on this new repo [Hacktoberfest](https://github.com/tarunbisht-24/30-Days-Javascript) , There we are merging all PR.
+# Submit your PR on this new repo [Hacktoberfest](https://github.com/tarunbisht-24/30-Days-Javascript) , There I am merging all PR.

-In this current repo, there are a lot of conflicts, we are not merging until all conflicts get resolved.
+In this current repo, there are a lot of conflicts, I am not merging until all conflicts get resolved.
 Hacktoberfest { [Live Website](](https://github.com/tarunbisht-24/30-Days-Javascript)/)}